Optimization-based Learning for Dynamic Load Planning in Trucking Service Networks: Computational Study

 \paragraph{Implementation Details}

-All optimization problems are formulated using the Gurobi Python interface, and solved with Gurobi 9.5 (\cite{gurobi}) with $8$ CPU threads and default parameter settings, except for \textit{MIPFocus} which is set to a value of $3$.
+All optimization models were coded in Python 3.9 using Gurobi 9.5 (\cite{gurobi}) as the MIP solver with $8$ CPU threads and default parameter settings, except for \textit{MIPFocus} which is set to a value of $3$.
 All deep learning models are implemented using PyTorch (\cite{paszke2019pytorch}) and trained using the Adam optimizer (\cite{kingma2014adam}).
 The ML models are multiple layer perceptron and are hyperparameter-tuned using a grid search with learning rate in $\{10^{-1}, 10^{-2}\}$, number of layers in $\{3, 4, 5\}$, and hidden dimension in $\{128, 256\}$.
 For each system, the best model is selected on the validation set and the performances on the test set are reported.
 Experiments are conducted on dual Intel Xeon 6226@2.7GHz machines running Linux, on the PACE Phoenix cluster (\cite{PACE}).
 The training of ML models is performed on Tesla V100-PCIE GPUs with 16GBs HBM2 RAM.